 Your employer needs to see a return on their investment.
 You can create a compelling case for them.
-The proposal should include the cost, benefits, “As you know, I have been working on improving my project management skills to serve the company better as we take on more challenging projects with short timelines.
-I want to ensure all the projects I am currently managing are successful.
-So, my goal is to gain your support to advance and validate my project management knowledge and skills by earning the DASM certification and becoming a Disciplined Agile Scrum Master (DASM).”
+The proposal should include the cost, and benefits, For example, “As you know, I have been expanding my knowledge of agile approaches to serve the company better as we take on more challenging projects with short timelines.
+I want to ensure all the initiatives I manage are successful.
+So, my goal is to gain your support to advance and validate my agile knowledge and skills by earning the DASM certification and becoming a Disciplined Agile Scrum Master (DASM).”

-There are several benefits associated with earning the PMP® such as:
+There are several benefits associated with earning the DASM such as:

-- Transferable knowledge and skills: Going through the PMP® certification process, will provide me with a new set of tools and techniques to manage any projects that will make me a more productive and valued contributor to the success of the organization.
+Transferable knowledge and skills: Going through the DASM certification process will provide me with a new set of tools and techniques to manage and troubleshoot projects that will make me a more productive and valued contributor to the success of the organization.

-- In-house resource: As a PMP® certified project manager, I will be an internal champion for project management best practices and processes.
+In-house resource: As a DASM certified practitioner, I will be an internal champion for choosing, tailoring, and troubleshooting agile teams and processes.

-- Recognition: By having PMP®’s on staff, our organization proves to both internal and external customers our commitment to innovation and evolving our ways of working.
-It shows we have the required skills and knowledge of a proven framework for project management
+Recognition: By having DASM certified practitioners on staff, our organization proves to both internal and external customers our commitment to innovation and evolving our ways of working.
+It shows we are investing in the future, listening to our customers, and empowering our workers through guided continuous improvement.

-- Performance and financial impact: At the end, the knowledge that I will gain from the PMP® journey will help our projects to be successful with the incorporation of improvements in daily decision-making processes and overall best project management practices.
+Performance and financial impact: In the end, the knowledge that I will gain from the DASM learning journey will help our projects to be successful with the incorporation of guided continuous improvement.
 This will ultimately help the company to save money and improve company success.

-It is important to provide background information on the PMP® training program to your employer.
-E.g.: “In order to be successful in earning the PMP® credential, the first step is to prepare for the exam.
+It is important to provide background information on the DASM training program to your employer.
+E.g.: “In order to be successful in earning the DASM credential, the first step is to prepare for the exam.
 I have researched several options and have decided to go with a PMI Authorized Training Partner that is both schedule-flexible and affordable for our organization.”

 Ask for a meeting

-The last step is to ask for a meeting to go over any questions your employer might have about the PMP® preparation program including timeline and financials.
-It is also recommended to include your prospective PMP® training organization in this endeavor.
+The last step is to ask for a meeting to go over any questions your employer might have about the DASM preparation program including timeline and financials.
+It is also recommended to include your prospective DASM training organization in this endeavor.

 Something to keep in mind

 Remember that the purpose of this proposal is to show your employer what’s in it for them, not for you.
-Yes, PMP®’s tend to make more money than their uncertified counterparts, and a certification can elevate your career opportunities.
+Yes, obtaining your DASM will open up your career opportunities to the ever-expanding field of agile and product development opportunities.
 Make sure your message doesn’t come across as, “This certification will give me better opportunities in my career, including opportunities outside of the company.”
 Consider the point of view of your leadership.

 Best of luck!